 Also Read: A Day Trip in Jacksonville, Florida

-Dine in one of the oldest houses in the historic district owned by a James Beard nominated chef
+Dine in one of the oldest houses in St. Augustine’s historic district owned by a James Beard nominated chef

 My favourite meal was at Preserved Restaurant, one of newest and best restaurants in St. Augustine.